bsharper/hyper-capture/README.md

 ## Usage

 Add `hyper-capture` to the `.hyper.js` file and reload hyper.
 To start capturing terminal activity, type `togglecapture`.
 A 'save file' dialog will open, pick a file name and location and the capture will begin.
 To stop the capture, type `togglecapture` again.

+## Options

+The options are listed below.
+They go in the `.hyper.js` file.

+    {
+        gpuFix: false,
+        webmMimeType: 'video/webm;codecs=h264',
+        videoMimeType: 'video/webm;codecs=h264',
+        videoBPS: 10000000
+    }

+### videoMimeType:

+Options

+* video/webm;codecs=h264 (default)
+* video/webm;codecs=vp8
+* video/webm;codecs=vp9

+If you notice issues of the quality of the recordings, consider using vp9.
+It will require re-encoding to change it to h264, but the quality in general seems better.
+The next version might use vp9 as the default (especially if ffmpeg is properly integrated to provide seamless post capture conversion).

+### gpuFix: (fix for blank recordings on Windows)

+If you enable `gpuFix`, hardware acceleration will be disabled.
+It is important to know that this option will relaunch hyper with the `--disable-gpu` command line argument set if it is not set at launch.
+If you will be making lots of recordings, consider adding `--disable-gpu` to the launch parameters of hyper to prevent the relaunch. **When this option is enabled, you should enable this extension separately from other extensions.
+The relaunch could cause issues when other extensions are installing. **

 ## What should I do with this `.webm` file?